-Accurate unit sales forecasts are necessary if rational manufacturing schedules are to be established and if adequate funding will be available.
-If the forecasts are inaccurate, excessive inventory or product "stock-outs" will occur, which adversely affects the firm's performance and cask position.
+Accurate unit sales forecasts are necessary if rational manufacturing schedules are to be established and if adequate funding will be available, since sales are the cash generator for most established firms.
+If the forecasts are inaccurate, excessive inventory or product "stock-outs" will occur, which adversely affects the firms' performance and cash positions.